-My seven years of tutoring experience has been prompted by the academic degrees I have obtained.
+My nine years of tutoring experience has been prompted by the academic degrees I have obtained.
 I attended the Chicago High School for Agricultural Sciences prior to receiving my B.S. in Agricultural Economics from the University of Minnesota- Twin Cities on a 4 year scholarship.
 I received my masters degree (MPS) in public service from DePaul University in Chicago.
 I have worked for Sylvan Learning Center, Project SYNCERE STEM programs, and Chicago Public Schools where I have and continue to tutor and instruct youth in reading comprehension, vocabulary, math and the sciences.
-My hobbies include vegetable gardening, crocheting hats, scarves and earrings as well as cooking vegetarian meals.
+My hobbies include vegetable gardening, raising chickens, crocheting as well as cooking vegetarian meals.
 I enjoy tutoring in reading because it is needed to understand other school subjects; I also like tutoring in elementary math.

 What is your teaching philosophy?